 In 2007, Luke left his role at web development and joined his parents at their company, Vaillancourt Folk Art (VFA), as the Director for Digital Marketing.
 An integral part of the family business, Luke has enhanced and revamped the company’s web presence, eCommerce abilities, and business relations in hopes of leaving a footprint in VFA’s piece of the global digital revolution.

 Today, while living in his hometown with his wife, Luke continues to expand his understanding of digital trends and consumer interactions.
 His professional goal is to gain better leverage of his clients’ footholds in their respective industries.
-Aided by research and his close relationship with many industry experts and friends around the globe, he is most happy to be involved in his local community, such as sitting on the Board of Trustees and Board of Visitors for Worcester Academy, the Member’s Council at the Worcester Art Museum and has been asked to share his experience as a guest panelists for business forums which include the Worcester Business Journal’s Social Media & E-Marketing Summit.
+Aided by research and his close relationship with many industry experts and friends around the globe, he is most happy to be involved in his local community, such as sitting on the Board of Trustees at Worcester Academy and Worcester Historical Museum, involved as a Corporator at the Worcester Art Museum and sharing his experience at business forums which include the Worcester Business Journal and Worcester Regional Chamber of Commerce.

 Self-dubbed a “digital media developer and social scene aficionado,” Luke can often be found “researching” how progressive social scenes are best leveraging technology and marketing to leave their own footprints in the global community’s digital revolution.

 STURBRIDGE – The chef at Old Sturbridge Village, Bill Nemeroff, would like to take you on a journey.
 His journey starts with champagne and a horse-drawn carriage and ends with his best dish – fried chicken.

 “This is a dinner that allows a chef to ‘put their best dish forward,'” explained Luke Vaillancourt, founder of WorcesterScene.
 “The Chef’s Best gives carte blanche to the chef to do whatever they want.”